 How do surgeons get steady hands?

-As previously mentioned, steady hands are something that come with time, practice and technique.
+As previously mentioned, steady hands are something that comes with time, practice, and technique.

 Would-be surgeons will pick up these skills in their residency placements and under the instruction of more experienced surgeons.